• Skip to primary navigation

 8. Meet your partner’s needs at the cost of your own needs and identity – Pleasing is a common pattern that always backfires because it has the potential to form a trade the recipient isn’t aware of.
 Most of the time, the recipient doesn’t get what they need, and the pleaser isn’t rewarded – so it’s a lose-lose situation.

 9. Find endless ways to criticise your partner – People who can’t succeed will, in the end, give up no matter how much they love their partner.
-All constant criticisms do is create negative attachments that means their partner will go toward the part of their life they can be successful in.
+All constant criticisms do is create negative attachments that mean their partner will go toward the part of their life they can be successful in.

 10. Assume your partner communicates for the same reason as you do – This is a significant problem as it forms part of the differences between partners that no couple I have met understands.
 In simple terms, emotional communication between individuals will have a different driving force that, unless understood, will take the couple around in circles.
 To make it more challenging, each person will not understand their own drivers, so they cannot communicate it.